Authorize financial agent actions before money moves.

 How Veto protects financial operations

 Veto sits between the AI agent and your financial APIs.
-Every tool call is intercepted, evaluated against your policies, and either allowed, denied, or routed for human approval.
-The agent cannot bypass this layer.
+Governed tool calls are evaluated against your policies before execution, then allowed, denied, or routed for human approval.
+The governed path forces the policy decision before money moves.

 Fund transfer authorization